-GDPR and security in daily work — onboarding for clinic staff
+GDPR and security in day-to-day work — onboarding for clinic staff

 14 May 2026

-A short onboarding document you can share with your staff: what GDPR means for their daily work in Validi, and what they can do themselves for security.
+A short onboarding document you can share with your staff: what GDPR means for their day-to-day work in Validi, and what they can do themselves to keep things secure.

 This document is written for staff — support workers, nurses, social and health care assistants, therapists — who use Validi every day.
 It is the kind of thing your clinic manager will quite reasonably ask you to read when you start, or six months in when a refresher is due.